 Wells graduated in 1958 with her degree in elementary education and a minor in music.
 Her first assignment was teaching second grade.

 She married Robert E. Wells and began a life of travel.
 Robert became a manager for Citibank and was assigned to Paraguay, then Argentina, and later to Ecuador.
-In addition to business responsibilities, Church assignments also kept the Wells family overseas.
+In addition to business responsibilities, assignments for The Church of Jesus Christ of Latter-day Saints also kept the Wells family overseas.
 Elder Wells was called as a mission president to Monterrey, Mexico, in 1968; he was then asked to head up the Church's newly organized International Purchasing Department.
 In 1972 he was called as a mission regional representative to southeast Mexico.
 Helen traveled with him whenever she could.

 When Elder Wells was called as a General Authority in 1976, his first assignment was to the southern cone of South America, which included Chile, Uruguay, Argentina, and Paraguay.
 They lived in Santiago, Chile, and then moved to Buenos Aires, Argentina.
 In 1981 they returned to Salt Lake City to live, but Elder Wells traveled to South American countries two weeks out of every month.